Nucleomics-VIB/admin-tools/NCDataMngr/README.md

 ### Storage modifying actions

 * Folder2archive
-  "Creates a tgz archive of a complete Folder into '${CONF_mount_archivepath}' defined in 'run_config.yaml' to prepare it for delivery"
+  "Creates a tgz archive of a complete Folder into '${CONF_mount_transfer_archivepath}' defined in 'run_config.yaml' to prepare it for delivery"

 * SAV2archive
-  "Extracts the SAV data from an Illumina Run-folder and archives it in '${CONF_mount_savpath}' defined in 'run_config.yaml'"
+  "Extracts the SAV data from an Illumina Run-folder and archives it in '${CONF_mount_transfer_savpath}' defined in 'run_config.yaml'"

 ### Database editing actions